ijazul-haq/nlpashto/readme.md

-# NLPashto – Natural Language Processing Toolkit for Pashto
+# NLPashto – NLP Toolkit for Pashto
 NLPashto is a python suite for supporting research and development in Pashto Natural Language Processing.
 NLPashto project is initiated at Shanghai Jiao Tong University, China

 ## Prerequisites